Drassil/git-wiki-theme/docs/broadcast_text.md

 ### MaleText

-The text that the male creature will broadcast.
+The text that the male creature will broadcast, or male characters can read from gossip menu.

 ### FemaleText

-The text that the female creature will broadcast.
+The text that the female creature will broadcast, or female characters can read from gossip menu.

 ### EmoteID\[1-3\]